 So the, you know, what we what we want to point out on this is, while rent is a large portion of expenses, it's also the most expensive asset that a farmer has to buy on a per acre basis.
 And so many farmers think about, I would rather pay rent in order to expand the operation than to own every single acre of that farm.

 Another thing that's worth pointing out here is that revenue risk is something that is managed extremely tightly.
-So you're going to have maybe a slightly different, in years where commodity prices are very high, you'll have people thinking about how do I maximize yield because I want to maximize revenue.
+So you're going to have maybe a slightly different, in years where commodity prices are very high, you'll have people thinking about how do I maximize potential yield because I want to maximize potential revenue.

 But in most normal times, people are going to think about, how do I make sure that I manage my cost effectively so that I can have a chance for the weather to give me the best outcome possible.